TymanWasTaken/ForgeModdingResources/mytutorials/setting-up.md

     ![Image of arguments](https://media.discordapp.net/attachments/792642646907945000/797142663080968222/unknown.png)
 5. Save the run.

+### Eclipse
+To be totally honest, I don't even remember how to do it so this may not be entirely correct <sub><sup>intellij is better imo anyway<sup><sub>
+1. Open eclipse and open the folder you just unzipped as a project
+2. Open powershell/cmd/bash (whatever form of terminal you prefer), navigate to your project directory (likely using `cd path/to/project`)
+3. Run `./gradlew setupDecompWorkspace` (This will likely take a few minutes, as it has to decompile minecraft.)
+4. After that is done, run `./gradlew eclipse` to set up for eclipse.

 ## Next steps

 The MDK has default folders and directories to help you get started.
 You should rename these to fit your mod.
 The mdk contains the package `com.example.examplemod` and an `ExampleMod.java` file.
 It is recommended to rename this with the scheme `topleveldomain.name.modid`.
 You should also rename the ExampleMod file to fit your mod.
 Inside the newly renamed file, edit the modid and version string to your needs.